sib-swiss/enrichment-analysis-training/docs/precourse.md

 ### Technical

-This course will be streamed, you are thus required to have your own computer with an internet connection, and with latest version of [R](https://cran.r-project.org/) and the free version of [RStudio](https://www.rstudio.com/products/rstudio/download/) installed.
+This course will be streamed, you are thus required to have your own computer with an internet connection, and with latest the version of [R](https://cran.r-project.org/) and the free version of [RStudio](https://www.rstudio.com/products/rstudio/download/) installed.

 You can install the necessary packages using: